michel4j/django-reportcraft/docs/source/usage.rst

 - Name: The name of the Data Source.
 - Group Fields: A comma separate list of group fields to use for aggregating the data.
 - Limit: The maximum number of records to return.
 This field is optional.
+- Description: A description of the Data Source.
+Use this to provide additional information about the purpose of the Data Source.
+- Filters: Filters to use for selecting a subset of the data.
+Filters are used to limit the data returned by the Data Source.
+  The filters should be a valid :ref:`Filters <filters>`.
+See the Filters section below.

 .. image:: static/source-editor.png
   :width: 100%